23 Foods That Help Lower Bad Cholesterol

 2. Nuts

 Nuts, such as almonds and walnuts, are high in monounsaturated fats and omega-3 fatty acids, which can help lower bad cholesterol levels.
-Snacking on a handful of nuts can provide a satisfying crunch while benefiting your heart health.
+Studies suggest that consuming about 1.5 ounces (a small handful) of nuts per day can reduce LDL cholesterol.
+Keep a mix of unsalted nuts at your desk for a quick snack, or sprinkle them over salads and yogurt for added crunch and flavor.

 3. Fatty Fish